12 Elements of Irish Culture that We Can’t Get Enough of

 Irish Culture: Music, Pubs, Saint Patrick’s Day, and More

 We often travel to new countries just to get an insider’s look at their cultures.
 Last year one of such cultural destinations for me was Ireland.
-I’ve always been fascinated by history and traditions of this country.
+I’ve always been fascinated by the history and traditions of this country.
 Irish culture I learned about from books and a plethora of movies filmed on the island has intrigued me.

 Yet the culture I experienced during my four-day trip to the Emerald Isle exceeded all my expectations.
-This journey showed me how actually little I had known about Ireland and its culture.
+This journey showed me how little I had actually known about Ireland and its culture.
 From folk music and tales to traditional celebrations and drinks, Irish culture is far richer, more vibrant, and complicated.

 IRISH CULTURE: THINGS THAT MAKE US SO FOND OF IRELAND

-Sweeping Hills and Stone Walls
+1. Sweeping Hills and Stone Walls

 Locations shape cultures.
 Don’t you agree?
-In case of Irish culture, it’s not just an assumption, it’s a fact.
+In the case of Irish culture, it’s not just an assumption, it’s a fact.
 Endless pastures dotted with sheep grazing on evergreen hills and short stone walls have been essential parts of the culture of Ireland for centuries.

 Some say the Irish built these rocky barricades unintentionally.
 Ireland is naturally stony.
 In order to farm the land, the locals needed to remove the rocks that eventually were piled on top of each other.
 Slowly the short walls were erected.
 Others believe that the stone walls marked the territories owned by individual farmers.

-Whatever was the reasons for these walls in the first place, the short stony fences lost their functionality.
+Whatever was the reason for these walls in the first place, the short stony fences lost their functionality.
 Today, they are purely decorative.
 Nevertheless, the peculiar walls never fail to ignite your curiosity and further increase your interest in the cultural traditions of Ireland.

-Irish culture - Roads and Destinations, roadsanddestinations.com
+Irish culture - Roads and Destinations

 The Burren, Ireland - Roads and Destinations